openstack-archive/fuel-docs/pages/release-notes/v6-1/1040-hardware.rst

 * Dell PER RAID H330/730/730P/830 controllers on bootstrap (kernel 3.10.55) are not supported.
 See `LP1420330`_.

-  The custom ISO for the issue can be downloaded from `here`_.
-  Moreover, there is a `publicly available bootstrap archive`_ that can be used as a workaround with Fuel 6.0.1 and Fuel 6.1.
+  There is a `publicly available bootstrap archive`_ that can be used as a workaround with Fuel 6.0.1 and Fuel 6.1.
 To make the driver work, you need to download and unpack the archive and substitude ``linux.img`` and ``initramfs.img`` files on